stevejefferies/wtw-tech-test/docs/question-1.md

 ## Part g
 The following issues are observed:
-- The form allows blank currencies rather than defaulting
+- The form allows blank currencies rather than defaulting to a currency
 - Convert button is active even though form is incomplete
 - Typo panel heading "Currency converson" should read "Currency conversion"
 - "Convert" and "Close" button text layout is not consistent